browserengineering/book/book/rendering-architecture.md

 ```

 We can do the same for input event handlers, but there are a few additional
 subtleties.
-Let's look closely at each of them in turn, but first notice that
+Let's look closely at each of them in turn, starting with
-all of the click handlers are on the `window` object, which is supplied by
-tkinter.
-But what happens when processing that event---a click, for example?
-In
-most cases, we will need to [hit test](chrome.md#hit-testing) for which DOM
+`handle_click`.
+In most cases, we will need to [hit test](chrome.md#hit-testing)
-element receives the click event, and also fire an event that JavaScript
+for which DOM element receives the click event, and also fire an event that
-can listen to.
-In this case, it seems clear we should just send the click
+JavaScript can listen to.
+In this case, it seems clear we should just send the
-event to the main thread for processing.
+click event to the main thread for processing.
 But if the click was *not* within
-the web page window, we can handle it right there in the compositor thread:
+the web page window, we can handle it right there in the compositor thread, and
+leave the main thread none the wiser:

 ``` {.python}
         self.window.bind("<Button-1>", self.compositor_handle_click)